gtb08177/llnw-cdn/README.md

 https://linux.die.net/man/1/pssh

-### Nice Stretch Ideas
+### Stretch Ideas
-# 1 - pssh to run purge in parallel.
+# 1 - Create ansible playbooks for the local client machine orchestrating these changes to make adoption easier.
+# 2 - Provide a means of carrying out purge across all edges (pssh or orchestrated edge to edge communication).
-# 2 - use pssh to pull all the varnishlog to demo how many requests
+# 3 - Use pssh to pull all the varnishlog to demo how many requests
-# 3 - SSL cert with nginx front varnish as to allow SSL termination
+# 3 - Provide a certificate using LetsEncrypt for each node, either locally and pushing it or allowing the nodes to manage their own for TLS termination.